emiliearenkid/urban-tree-cover/README.md

 Changes made to Datasets:
 Version 1 of all datasets is transforming them to Excel sheets for easier modification.
 Version 1.1 of all datasets includes the following edits to make them compatible for analysis.
-- Washington D.C.
-    - Renamed FACILITYID column to TREEID.
-    - Delete OBJECTID column because it is only used as an internal number (meaningless without the internal context).
-    - Added LOCATION column to combine X and Y values.
-    - Changed X column to LONGITUDE and Y column to LATITUDE.
-    - Removed the Cicada_Survey, Shape, Disease, Pests, Ownership, OneYearPhoto, SpecialPhoto, PhotoRemarks, Elevation, Sign, TRRS, Warranty, Created_User, Created_Date, GIS_ID, GlobalID, Creator, Created, Editor, Edited, TBox_Stat, Sidewalk, Curb, Wires, TBox_Width, TBox_Length, Ward, Condition, ConditioDT, EditedBy, Last_Edited_User, and RetireDDT columns.
-    - Moved the FAM_NAME and GENUS_Name columns next to each other and moved the LAST_EDITED_DATE to the last column.
-    - Removed the MBG_WIDTH, MBG_LENGTH, MBG_ORIENTATION, MAX_CROWN_HEIGHT, MAX_MEAN, MIN_CROWN_BASE, DTM_MEAN, PERIM, and CROWN_AREA columns.
-    - Removed the TREE_NOTES and DATE_PLANT columns.
-    - Added a GEOJSON_CORDINATES column, like the Austin, TX dataset to have a field with a GeoJSON Point data type for ease with importing into GIS.
-    - Removed the FAM_NM and GENUS_NM fields.
-    - Changes the SCI_NM and CMMN_NM fields to SCIENTIFIC_NAME and COMMON_NAME, respectfully.
 - San Francisco, CA
     - Capitalized all columns.
     - Added a GEOJSON_CORDINATES column, like the Austin, TX dataset to have a field with a GeoJSON Point data type for ease with importing into GIS programs.